-In most cases the recommended settings for a predefined set of common bitrates will work just fine.
-In some cases it may however be necessary to specify custom settings.
-The can.BitTiming class can be used for this purpose to specify them in a relatively interface agnostic manner.
+In most cases, the recommended settings for a predefined set of common bit rates will work just fine.
+In some cases, however, it may be necessary to specify custom bit timings.
+The BitTiming and BitTimingFd classes can be used for this purpose to specify bit timings in a relatively interface agnostic manner.